opencord/kubernetes-service/docs/kubernetes-service.md

 # Kubernetes Service #

-## Purpose ##

-The Kubernetes Service is responsible for two tasks:
+The Kubernetes Service is responsible for three tasks:

 1. Monitoring Kubernetes for resources (primarily pods) that are created outside of XOS, and adding the state of those resources to the XOS data model.
+2. Publishing events to `kafka` when Kubernetes resource state changes.
-2. Providing a mechanism for XOS services to create Kubernetes resources using the XOS data model.
+3. Providing a mechanism for XOS services to create Kubernetes resources using the XOS data model.

 The Kubernetes Service supports "joint management" of Kubernetes resources.
 Some resources are created outside of XOS, for example by Helm.
 Other resources may be created inside of XOS.
 All of these resources are inventoried and visible in the XOS data model, regardless of how they were created.